VEDANSHPRAKASH/Email_Spam_Detection/README.md

 - Batch endpoints reduce HTTP overhead dramatically
 - Shows awareness of real-world scale requirements

----

-## 🎯 What to Say in MLC Interviews

-**"What improvements would you make to your notebook?"**

-> "I converted it into a production-ready microservice.
-I replaced CountVectorizer with TF-IDF and bigrams, added multiple model comparison, built a preprocessing pipeline to normalize URLs and phone numbers, exposed it as a REST API with batch inference support, and added confidence scores with explainability indicators.
-The F1 score improved from ~0.97 to ~0.99."

-**"How would you scale this?"**

-> "I'd containerize with Docker, add Redis caching for repeated emails, deploy to Kubernetes with auto-scaling, swap scikit-learn for a BERT-based model fine-tuned on spam datasets, and integrate with a streaming system like Kafka for real-time email filtering at scale."

----

 ## 🔮 Next-Level Improvements (for advanced interviews)